SNOWHAXX/SkidMenu/README.md

 We have an official SkidMenu Discord server where you can report bugs, suggest features, or just hang out:

 **[Join the Discord](https://discord.gg/zgwTD4FFFx)**

+Pre-release and test builds drop in the Discord first, so join if you want new stuff early.
+Got a feature idea?
+Suggest it there, the good ones get built.
+And if you like the menu, drop a star on the project, more stars means more updates.